KdV on an incoming tide: Well-posedness

 \section{Well-posedness}

 The goal of this section is to prove our two main results, \cref{thm:intro H-1,thm:intro H3}.
 The first step is show that the tidal $H_\kappa$ flows converge in $H^s$ as $\kappa\to\infty$ by combining the low-regularity convergence of \cref{thm:conv low reg} and the uniform Fourier tail control from \cref{thm:equicty}: \begin{prop} Fix an integer $s\geq 3$ and $T>0$.
-Given a bounded equicontinuous set $Q\subset H^s$ of initial data, the corresponding tidal $H_\kappa$ solutions $q_\kappa(t)$ are Cauchy in $C_tH^s([-T,T]\times\R)$ as $\kappa\to\infty$ uniformly for $q(0) \in Q$. \end{prop} \begin{proof} In the following all spacetime norms will be over the slab $[-T,T]\times \R$.
+Given bounded sets $Q(\kappa)\subset H^s$ of initial data satisfying~\eqref{eq:equicty hyp}, the corresponding tidal $H_\kappa$ solutions $q_\kappa(t)$ are Cauchy in $C_tH^s([-T,T]\times\R)$ as $\kappa\to\infty$ uniformly for $q(0) \in Q(\kappa)$. \end{prop} \begin{proof} In the following all spacetime norms will be over the slab $[-T,T]\times \R$.
 Splitting at a large frequency $N$ to be chosen, we estimate

 For the second term we estimate

 Fix $\eps>0$.
 First, by \cref{thm:equicty} we take $N = N_0$ sufficiently large to ensure that RHS\eqref{eq:conv 2} is bounded by $\eps/2$ for all $\varkappa,\kappa \geq N_0$.
 With $N_0$ fixed, we then use \cref{thm:conv low reg} to pick $\kappa_0 \geq N_0$ so that the first term of RHS\eqref{eq:conv 1} is bounded by $\eps/2$ for all $\varkappa,\kappa \geq \kappa_0$.
 Together, we conclude that $\norm{ q_\varkappa - q_\kappa }_{H^s}^2 \leq \eps$ for all $\varkappa,\kappa \geq \kappa_0$. \end{proof}